Made to help you easily design web applications

 See the BarracudaDrive benchmarking results for details.

 Note: the Mako Server does not include any type of license management, but a license is required if the product is used for commercial use.
-It is your responsibility to make sure you comply with our two license agreements.

-We offer two types of Mako Server licenses -- one for non-commercial (including educational) use and one for commercial use.
 The Mako Server is free of charge for non-commercial or educational use.